Coordinator of the LIS Program

 London, Ontario, Canada N6A 5B7

-LIS9364 Young Adult Materials in the MLIS Program
+LIS9364 Young Adult Materials

 I usually supervise or co-supervise a couple of individual studies a term.
 Upcoming or ongoing projects include: